hilderonny/taskworker-analyzetext/README.md

 sudo usermod -a -G ollama $(whoami)
 ```

+You need to edit the file `/etc/systemd/system/ollama.service` and add the line `Environment="CUDA_VISIBLE_DEVICES=0"`under the `Service` area to force Ollama to use a specific GPU.

 Next tell Ollama to download the model to use, e.g. `llama3.2`.
 This model is about 2 GB in size and requires about 4 GB of RAM or VRAM.
 See https://ollama.com/library for a list of available models.

 ```sh